-Bristol, UK, Statue Of Protestor Jen Reid Removed After One Day
+Bristol, UK, Statue Of Protester Jen Reid Removed After One Day

 Today, Bristol resident Jen Reid and I have unveiled a new temporary, public installation, ‘A Surge of Power (Jen Reid) 2020’, on top of Edward Colston’s empty plinth in Bristol, England.
 This life-sized sculpture is based on an image I saw on Instagram of local resident Jen Reid standing on the vacant plinth with her fist raised in a Black Power salute, a spontaneous moment following a Black Lives Matter protest in June 2020.
 During the protest, a statue of 17th century slave trader Edward Colston was toppled from this spot.
 Cast in black resin, this new sculpture ‘A Surge of Power (Jen Reid) 2020’ takes its place – no formal consent has been sought for the installation.
 Read the full statement – link in bio. #blacklivesmatter #marcquinnart #5thplinth

-While many applauded the statue, others raised questions as to why the statue, a symbol of the Black Lives Matter movement, had been produced by a white male artist.
+While many applauded the statue, others raised questions as to why the sculpture — a symbol of the Black Lives Matter movement — had been produced by a white male artist.

 Black British artist Larry Achiampong called the creation of the statue “a sad joke”, reported the Telegraph.

 “The point of all of this is about the redistribution of equity, of power.
 So simply putting up a sculpture that, yes, looks way better, is not enough,” he said.
 “Sometimes the best thing you can do when you’re part of the problem is just stop.”

-Quinn was inspired to create the statue after seeing Reid standing on the empty plinth after the removal of Colston’s statue, as reported by The Inquisitr.
-He had been secretly working with Reid for weeks to create the statue, which was always intended to be a temporary piece.
+Quinn was inspired to create the work of art after seeing Reid standing on the empty plinth following the removal of Colston’s statue, as reported by The Inquisitr.
+He had been secretly working with Reid for weeks to create the sculpture, which was always intended to be a temporary piece.

 “It’s just incredible.
 That’s pretty f*cking ballsy, that it is,” Reid said after viewing the completed statue.

-The Telegraph reported that if the statue is sold, profits will be donated to Cargo Classroom and The Black Curriculum, both charities chosen by Reid.
+The Telegraph reported that if the art piece is sold, profits will be donated to Cargo Classroom and The Black Curriculum, both charities chosen by Reid.
 The two charities aim to combat the lack of Black history being taught in U.K. schools.